Whether you’re planning a trip to the second city as a summer vacation or staycation weekend, this is your sustainable Chicago guide!

 And there certainly is no shortage of things to do in Chicago!
 But before we get to those, I want to share about a glamping-style nature retreat just outside of the city.
 Because: sometimes you just want to disconnect and do less.

-Getaway House: A Nearby Nature Escape
+Getaway House: A Sustainable Chicago Escape

 Whether you live in Chicago and want to plan a weekend escape, or you’re visiting the city and want to add on an extra leg to your trip, Getaway’s outpost in Michigan will be just what you’re looking for.